brycewray/hugo-site/content/posts/2020/10/forward-paas.md

 ## Stay tuned

 Since I wasn’t quite sure upfront how this would work for me, I bought only one month of the Workers Unbundled plan; so we’ll see in a few weeks whether I stick with this or move the site back to one of the other hosts I’ve used.
 At this writing, the performance numbers I’m seeing are impressive.

-<div class="yellowBox"><p><strong>Note, 2020-10-28</strong>: A few days prior to the end of the one-month use of the Workers Unbundled Plan, I decided to bail from this setup.
-It was an extremely interesting experiment, but numerous tests from various tools, including some that measure worldwide statistics, didn’t provide me sufficient evidence to favor this approach uniformly.
-However, it’s still—as I said above—impressive, and it’s worthy of strong consideration.</p></div>

 ----